SafeExamBrowser/seb-server/docs/overview.rst

 SEB Server is written in Java and uses Docker for installation and setup.
 For more information about the architecture and installation, please go to `SEB Server Installation Guide <https://seb-server-setup.readthedocs.io/en/latest/overview.html>`_

-We will have a quick overview of the functionality and the roles on SEB Server in the next chapter.
+Next chapter has a quick overview of the functionality and the roles on SEB Server.

 .. _roles_and_usecases:

 Roles and Use-Cases
 -----------------------

-The SEB Server supports a simple role based privilege system where a role has defined read, modify and write privileges on certain domain entities.
+The SEB Server supports a simple role based privilege system where a role has read, modify and write privileges on certain domain entities.
 The privileges for a role are defined and cannot be changed by a user.
 Roles can be combined within one user-account.

 Privileges for domain objects are categorized in read, modify and write where write includes creation and deletion grants in addition to the more